Emmenemoi/asaodevbox/README.md

 # extra-user-data

-- network: put your static network configuration (sample in extra-user-data.sample)
+- network: put your static network configuration (sample in extra-user-data.sample) (Don't work for now, you should put it in user-data file)

 # User partition files: